USAJOBS/help-center/how-to/search/save/index.md

 Click **View Search Results** to run the saved search and see your results.

 ### Renew a search
 Saved searches expire after one year and will automatically move into your archived list.
-Click **Renew Search for 1 Year** to renew your search for an additional year..
+Click **Renew Search for 1 Year** to renew your search for an additional year.

 ### Edit your saved search
 Click **Edit** to change your search criteria, such as keywords, location or even update your email preference.
 You’ll have the option to save the updated search.